 The Teaching and Learning Master of Education degree program at Johnson & Wales University is a two-year graduate course of study designed to develop master teachers.
-The program is aligned with National Board Standards and affords practicing teachers an opportunity to use their classrooms as learning laboratories to improve their teaching skills.
+The program affords practicing teachers an opportunity to use their classrooms as learning laboratories to improve their teaching skills.

 The program is designed as a cohort model, which means that students move together as a professional learning community, fostering a team approach to studying and solving educational problems through the required sequence of courses.

-Participants in the program examine teaching and learning through six comprehensive course modules and the completion of a capstone project.
+Participants in the program examine teaching and learning through eight comprehensive courses and the completion of a capstone project.
 Throughout the program, the emphasis is on the integration of theory, research and application.
-Key program features include
+Key program features include:

-- Problem-based learning – learning experiences that include authentic problems and issues from K-16 classrooms and schools
+- Problem-based learning – learning experiences that include authentic problems and issues from PK–16 classrooms and schools

 - Applied research – a direct application of theory through the role of teacher as a researcher